 - (f) discuss the importance of international cooperation in species conservation

-- 17. Discuss and evaluate the methods used by zoos and seed banks in the conservation of endangered species and their genetic diversity (e.g. scientific research, captive breeding programmes, reintroduction programmes and education)
+- 4.16 Be able to evaluate the methods used by zoos and seed banks in the conservation of endangered species and their genetic diversity (including scientific research, captive breeding programmes, reintroduction programmes and education)

 Intended learning outcomes: